k1nd0ne/VolWeb/README.md

 The full documentation can be found here : https://k1nd0ne.github.io

 # Next Release goals 📋
-- Messaging system (django messages -> frontend display)
 - Celery Task timeout in case of corrupted memory dump
+- Visual confirmation of what to not look (legit process highlight integration)
+- Recode MalConfScan for volatility3

 # Global goals 📋
 - Add missing modules to the windows memory analysis.
 - Mac OS support
 - Linux support
-- Visual confirmation of what to not look (legit process highlight integration)
-- Recode MalConfScan for volatility3
 - Import multiple IOC from a CSV
 - Export IOCs to a CSV for qualification and integration to Threat Intelligence Platforms